 She has shown nationally at such places as the Americas Society Gallery in NYC, the National Museum of Women in the Arts and the Art Museum of the Americas, both in Washington D.C and at the Museum of Latin American Art (MOLAA) in CA and extensively in the south, especially in Texas and Florida.
 Internationally, she has shown at the Chopo Museum in Mexico City and Byblos Art Gallery in Verona, Italy.

 Her MFA is from the University of Pennsylvania (1990) and her BFA is from Southern Methodist University (1988).
-From 1991 to 2000 she was a tenured Associate Professor of Studio Art at the University of Texas at Austin and in 2001 was a Visiting Associate Professor at the University of California at Berkeley in the Department of Art Practice before deciding to move to Tallahassee where she became the Director of Graduate Studies in Studio Art from 2002-2008.
-Currently she is a professor at FSU where she serves as the Painting and Drawing Area Head.
+From 1991 to 2000 she was a tenured Associate Professor of Studio Art at the University of Texas at Austin and in 2001 was a Visiting Associate Professor at the University of California at Berkeley in the Department of Art Practice before deciding to move to Tallahassee where she became the Director of Graduate Studies in Studio Art at Florida State University from 2002-2008.
+She is currently a professor and serves as Chair of the Department of Art.